linkerd/linkerd2-conformance/README.md

 #### 4. Wiring up the newly added test

-Once the test has been writte correctly, and is working as expected, include it under `bin/run-all`.
+Once the test has been written correctly and is working as expected, include it under `bin/run-all`.

 For example

 ```bash
 #!/bin/bash
 set -eu

 # Test IDs are important because thats the order in which sonobuoy will aggregate results